decentraland/documentation/content/creator/wearables-and-emotes/emotes/creating-emotes.md

 Ground and animation area reference.

 The avatar center of gravity is the CTRL_Avatar_UpperBody.
 The limit to move it around is 1 meter (left, right, front, back), so try to keep it inside the smaller circle during animation.
 Arms and legs can exceed the small circle up to the larger one.
-As for the height, as long as the avatar body isn’t outside the box, it should be good to go.
+As for the height, as long as the avatar body isn’t outside the box and the root is within the area provided on the file, it should be good to go.

 ![Avatar centered.](https://raw.githubusercontent.com/decentraland/documentation-creators/main/images/emotes/animation_area_center.png)